They estimate that Brazil could have 100,000 more deaths from coronavirus in April alone

-, in United States, predicts 100,000 deaths due to coronavirus in Brazil only during the month of April.
+The Institute for Health Metrics and Evaluation, of the University of Washington, in the United States, predicts 100,000 deaths due to coronavirus in Brazil only during the month of April.

 According to a survey by the institution – which considers factors such as the spread of virus variants, the use of masks and respect for social distance – the number of deaths can jump from the current 330,297 deaths, registered on Saturday, to 436,000 on May 4.